Information for image users

 Users are often confused as to what they can and cannot do under copyright law.
 The golden rule is: anyone who wants to publish someone else’s image must ask permission for this from the creator or their heirs.
 This obligation only lapses 70 years after the death of the artist.
 Hence the work of Rembrandt is rights-free, but that of Picasso is not.
 Anyone who publishes a picture of a painting by Picasso in a book or leaflet without permission runs the risk of having to pay damages.

-The LIST OF REPRESENTED ARTISTS shows the visual creators for whom Pictoright manages the individual author’s rights.
+You can look up the visual creators for whom Pictoright manages the individual author’s rights.
 You can use the Request for Permission form to arrange the permission and the fee for the use with Pictoright.
 If the maker is not signed up with us, you need to arrange this directly with the artist themselves to their heirs.

 Request for permission